alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 I get the top score on the AI final, placing sixth in the class.

-The next semester, I start doing research with that professor.
+The next semester, I start doing research.

 \*\*\*
 {: .centered}